 Currently, many potential issues in the realization of user-centric UDNs have been identified and discussed separately [2, 3, 4, 6].
-Among them, resource allocation in this scenario is a critical issue that has gained widespread popularity.
-In [15], Lin et al. presented an optimization framework of the modularity-based user-centric clustering and resource allocation for UDNs to maximize the sum-rate per orthogonal RB.
-Based on a three-stage sequential method, a heuristic RB allocation solution was obtained by confining the maximum size of the clusters.
-In [16], Zhang et al. studied the joint sub-channel and power allocation problem in full-duplex user-centric UDNs to maximize the total capacity of system.
-Through the problem decomposition, the inter-cell and intra-cell resource allocation was proposed by using a tier-separate and variable-separate based approach.
-In [17], Cao et al. modeled the potential interference relationship of users in ultra-dense femtocell networks as conflict-graph according to the network partition state.
-Based on this graph model, a sub-channel allocation algorithm was devised by assigning the orthogonal sub-channels to the users that severely interfere each other or assigning the unavailable sub-channels in a profit-calculating method.
-However, all these works just concerned the resource allocation for the users in wireless access without capturing the potential benefits of designing wireless backhaul connections.
+Among them, resource allocation is a critical issue that has gained widespread popularity.
+In [19], Lin et al. presented an optimization framework of user-centric clustering and resource allocation for UDNs to maximize the sum-rate per orthogonal RB, and obtained a heuristic RB allocation solution via three-stage sequential method.
+In [20], Zhang et al. studied the joint subchannel and power allocation problem in full-duplex user-centric UDNs to maximize the total capacity of system through tier-separate and variable-separate based approach.
+In [21], Cao et al. modeled the potential interference relationship of users in ultra-dense femtocell networks with orthogonal frequency division multiple access (OFDMA) as conflict-graph, and devised a sub-channel allocation algorithm with a profit-calculating method.
+However, all these works just concerned the resource allocation solutions targeting at wireless access without capturing the potential benefits of using wireless backhaul connections.

-As mentioned in Section 1, the EE is an unneglected key performance metric in user-centric UDNs from the point of view of green communications.
+As mentioned in Section 1, EE is an unneglected key performance metric in user-centric UDNs from the point of view of green communications.
 Some recent works have recognized the EE as one of important optimization criteria in resource allocation.
-In [18], Park et al. proposed a decentralized usercentric reverse association policy, which achieves the joint optimization of handover and power control to maximize the EE of AP.
-Both the spatial randomness of user movement and temporally correlated channel fading under a large number of APs were incorporated based on the spatio-temporal dynamics.
-From a secrecy EE perspective, Lin et al. [19] developed a user-centric clustering method to attain secure transmissions, i.e., user association, for both the dedicated and the embedded jamming.
-The proposed method can degrade the overheard signals of the eavesdroppers and guarantee secure transmission by considering the involvement status of each AP.
-However, the transmit power of each AP was treated as the same fixed value, whereas how to allocate the AP's power was not exploited.
-In addition, to increase both EE and SE, Zhang et al. [14] designed a joint optimization framework of load-aware user association and power allocation in mmWave-based UDNs with energy harvesting APs.
-These above studies are heuristic, although they only investigated the impact of either power allocation or user association on the EE maximization for system or AP in the scenario of wireless access.
-By contrast, we extensively consider the joint coordination between the access downlink and the backhaul downlink from a global standpoint.
+In [22], Park et al. proposed a decentralized user-centric reverse association policy achieving the joint optimization of handover and power control to maximize the EE of AP through the spatio-temporal dynamics.
+From a secrecy EE perspective, Lin et al. [23] developed a user-centric clustering method to attain secure transmissions, i.e., user association, for both dedicated and embedded jamming.
+However, the AP's transmit power was treated as the same fixed value, whereas how to allocate the AP's power was not exploited.
+To increase both EE and SE, Zhang et al. [18] designed a joint optimization framework of load-aware user association and power allocation in mmWave-based UDNs with energy harvesting APs.
+These above studies are heuristic, although they only investigated the impact of either power allocation or user association on the EE maximization of system or AP for wireless access.
+By contrast, we extensively consider the joint coordination between access downlink and backhaul downlink from a global standpoint.